List of Mad Men characters: Harry Crane

-During the season 5 premiere, Megan mentions to Peggy that Don really doesn't like Harry, and thus wouldn't want him to attend his birthday party.
+During the season 5 premiere, Megan mentions to Peggy that Don really dislikes Harry, and thus would not want him to attend his birthday party.
 Nonetheless, Harry is invited and attends.
 Given his mild social awkwardness, he is seemingly unaware of Don's opinion of him.
 The next day at the office, Megan catches Harry making lewd comments about her performance of "Zou Bisou Bisou" and he is briefly concerned that he could lose his job.
 Also in Season 5, he is approached by former close friend Paul Kinsey, who is now a Hare Krishna and is floundering.
 He has sex with Paul's Hare Krishna girlfriend without Paul's knowledge.
 Immediately afterwards, she tells Harry that he disgusts her and she only had sex with him so that he would no longer try to rescue Paul from the Krishnas.
-Indeed, later, Paul, wanting to escape the Krishnas, approaches Harry for help—he has written a spec script for Star Trek and wants to know if it will be successful.
-Harry lies to Paul and assures him it's a great script (when in truth he and Peggy agree it is not only terrible but borderline racist), and urges him to leave immediately for California, giving him $500 (nearly $4000 in 2016 dollars) and a first class plane ticket on American Airlines for the trip.
-Paul expresses gratitude and feels Harry is a true friend, when in fact Harry's lies and desire to get Paul away from him are evidence of him simply not wanting to deal with Paul.
+Indeed, later, Paul, wanting to escape the Krishnas, approaches Harry for help; he has written a spec script for Star Trek and wants to know if it will be successful.
+Harry reads the script, which he feels is terrible and borderline racist, but tells Paul the script is great.
+He urges him to leave immediately for California, giving him $500 (nearly $4000 in 2016 dollars) and a first class plane ticket on American Airlines for the trip.
+Paul expresses gratitude and feels Harry is a true friend.

 In Season 6, Harry's personality has changed considerably from his days at Sterling Cooper; he has become arrogant and full of prideful boasting about the Media Department.
 His jealousy manifests itself when Joan fires his secretary, Scarlett, for falsifying her time card.
 He orders Scarlett back to work and then bursts into a partners' meeting, displaying considerable anger over the fact that Joan was promoted to partner when he had been passed over several times, particularly as his accomplishments happened "in broad daylight."
-Bert and Roger later give him a generous commission on "Broadway Joe on Broadway", a last-minute musical special he created to improve Dow Chemical's image, but flatly reject his demand to become a partner, Bert observing that Harry's outspoken criticism of their decision is the only genuinely impressive thing he's ever done.
+Bert and Roger later give him a generous commission on "Broadway Joe on Broadway", a last-minute musical special he created to improve Dow Chemical's image, but flatly reject his demand to become a partner, Bert observing that Harry's outspoken criticism of their decision is the only genuinely impressive thing he has ever done.
 Don and Roger both despise Harry.
-When Martin Luther King Jr. is assassinated, Pete is outraged by Harry's fretting over the ad time lost to news coverage, which leads to a brief but intense shouting match in which Pete accuses Harry of being a racist.
+Following the assassination of Martin Luther King Jr., Pete is outraged by Harry's fretting over the ad time lost to news coverage, which leads to a brief but intense shouting match in which Pete accuses Harry of being a racist.
 Harry takes it as a given that he will soon be made partner.
-Bert, at the meeting of Harry's outburst, assures Joan that will never happen.
+Bert, during the meeting of Harry's outburst, assures Joan that will never happen.